oiat/SwipeGame/README.md

 - vid `string` *optional*
   video on the card
 - feedback `object` *optional*
-  displays feedback depending on whether the question was answered correctly or incorrectly. can contain `text` and/or `img`
+  displays feedback depending on whether the question was answered correctly or incorrectly, can contain `text` and/or `img`
 - points `int`
   points for this card
 - correct `bool`